-9 CALCULATIONS
+7 CALCULATIONS

-9.1 Quantitative Analysis
+7.1 Quantitative Analysis

-In many instances, no calculations are required to perform this procedure.
+Calculate measurement uncertainty for values that are reported or are used to substantiate conclusions that are reported, see section Measurement Uncertainty.
+In many instances, no other calculations are required to perform this procedure.
 Calculations associated with the use of a particular instrument will be found in the appropriate technical procedure.

-9.2 Comparative Analysis
+7.2 Comparative Analysis

-Where quantitative data from two specimens are being compared, a pooled, two-tailed, Student's t-test statistic of the sample means (e.g., the composition data sets for the specimens) is used for the comparison.
-Two samples are deemed to be "indistinguishable" in the property under consideration if the absolute value of the t-value from the test differs by less than the preselected critical t-value (t{critical}).
-The critical t-values are typically chosen so that an overall (Bonferroni-corrected) value of α = 0.05 can be achieved for the analysis and are determined by the degrees of freedom associated with the measurement.
-An α = 0.05 means there is a 5.0% chance of incorrectly concluding two samples are from different sources when they are not.
+Where quantitative data from two specimens are being compared, a two-tailed, Welch's t-test statistic is used for the comparison of the sample means.
+Two samples are deemed to be "indistinguishable" in the property under consideration if the absolute value of the t-statistic calculated from the data sets is less than the preselected critical t-value ($t{critical}$).
+The critical t-values are typically chosen so that an overall (Bonferroni-corrected) significance of $\alpha = 0.05$ can be achieved for the analysis and are determined by the degrees of freedom associated with the measurement.
+An $\alpha = 0.05$ means there is a 5.0% chance of incorrectly concluding two samples are from different sources when they are not.